Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Don't say **please**, **you can**, or **you should** at the beginning of every step.
 It is easy to unconsciously overuse **please**, regardless of tone.
 Refrain from using it in regular situations, because they lose meaning shortly and the content will become cluttered.
 Use it only when errors occur and fixing them can cause inconvenience for the users.

 More words are not always more accurate.
-Always use less words when they are precise enough.
+Always use fewer words when they are precise enough.
 For example, don't say:

 * You can conduct a check on the machine.
 * Please turn your machine off and on.